-I stayed in The Majestic Malacca nearly twenty years ago.
+I first stayed in The Majestic Malacca nearly thirty years ago.
 At that time it was a small hotel in a 1920's former mansion which was looking very run down.
 The hotel had bags of character but frankly was a bit of a dump.

 Since then the hotel has been acquired by the YTL Group who have given it a total makeover and added a modern extension.
 The new owners have done an excellent job in restoring the original mansion house to its former grandeur.
 The original building now contains the hotel's lobby, bar and reception rooms while the guest accommodation (only 54 rooms and suites) is in the modern tower block behind.